Heavy rain closes SH6 in Marlborough as weather event moves up NZ

 Marlborough District Council issued an update at midday saying road closures were in place on State Highway 6 between Hira and Rai Valley, northwest of Blenheim.

-Duncan Bay Rd, Penzance Bay Rd and Kaiuma Bay Rd are also closed.
+Penzance Bay Rd and Kaiuma Bay Rd are also closed, and a large slip is blocking Duncan Bay Rd.

+Council said Marlborough Civil Defence and Emergency Management is in contact with Penzance Bay and Duncan Bay residents, and all are fine.
+They will continue to stay in close touch with them.

 In a warning issued by council yesterday, Marlborough CDEM controller Richard MacNamara urged people to think carefully about their travel plans - whether by road or water - to the Sounds this Waitangi weekend.